Separation and divorce solicitors

 Your family is at the centre of your life and you want to make sure that those most important to you are well looked after.
 When relationships break down, you want to resolve matters as quickly as possible, ensuring that your children and other dependents are protected and provided for so that you can begin planning for whatever the future holds.

-At Morrisons, we recognise the complex emotions that accompany family problems and the need for sympathetic, calm advice in what may feel like a crisis.
-Our specialist Family Law Team has a reputation for acting with all the sensitivity and discretion that you need – but also with the skills and expertise to ensure that matters are resolved in your best interests as quickly, efficiently and cost-effectively as possible.
+At Morrisons, our family and divorce solicitors recognise the complex emotions that accompany family problems and the need for sympathetic, calm advice in what may feel like a crisis.
+Our specialist family law solicitors have a reputation for acting with all the sensitivity and discretion that you need – but also with the skills and expertise to ensure that matters are resolved in your best interests as quickly, efficiently and cost-effectively as possible.

 We are experienced in handling every kind of family issue and will help you to understand the legal processes, using clear, non-technical language where appropriate so that you can evaluate your options and make the right decisions for you and your family.